Remittance Management: Why You're Not Getting Paid and What You Can Do About It

 The payer then sends an 835 file, which provides details about the claim payment and the electronic funds transfer.
 Basically, the 837 is the bill and the 835 is the receipt for the claim payment.

-Challenges With Remittance Management
+Challenges With Remittance Processing

 Problems can arise with this process.
 For instance, it can take weeks or months for the claim payment to be deposited — because of adjustments by the payer, it might not match the original 837.
 Also, the 835 may contain payments for many provider contracts, and the funds transfer could be deposited in the wrong account.
 It can take months to sort out the transaction, making it difficult for the hospital to balance the books.